-Establishing Norms for a New Architecture : The Project of the Accademia Romana, its Goals and Results Bernd KULAWIK
+Establishing Norms for a New Architecture: The Project of the Accademia della Virtù, Its Goals and Results

-In 1547, when Claudio Tolomei published his famous letter to Agostino de' Landi written five years earlier, there was no general system of norms for architecture providing guidance to architects or patrons.
-Obviously, ancient Roman architecture had been established as some kind of an archetype, but only as a vague one : While architects like Brunelleschi, Bramante and their followers had used ancient models and tried to base a coherent architecture on Roman ruins, it was still impossible to judge what could be called correct or even beautiful architecture.
+In 1547, when Claudio Tolomei published his famous letter to Agostino de'Landi (Tolomei, 1547, fol.
+81r°-85r°) written five years earlier, there was no general system of norms for architecture providing guidance to architects or patrons.
+Obviously, ancient Roman architecture had been established as some kind of an archetype, but only as a vague one: While architects like Brunelleschi, Bramante and their followers had used ancient models and tried to base a coherent architecture on Roman ruins, it was still impossible to judge what could be called correct or even beautiful architecture.
 Serlio's books were trying to provide such a guidance, but even their success could not establish a norm that would not have been criticised or contested by practitioners as well as theoreticians.
-In his letter, Tolomei describes the aim to revive the " noble study ", " svegliare nuovamente questo nobile studio " of architecture.
+In his letter, Tolomei describes the aim to revive the "noble study", "svegliare nuovamente questo nobile studio" (Tolomei, 1547, fol.
+81r°) of architecture.
 He proposed a program to achieve a reliable, usable and up-to-date set of norms, formulated in a multivolume handbook for architects and their patrons.
-Modern research has read this program not only as nothing more than a fantastic list of ideas for a megalomaniac research project, but also doubted that it generated any results - except for Philandrier's Annotationes to Vitruvius.
+Modern research has read this program not only as nothing more than a fantastic list of ideas for a megalomaniac research project, but also doubted that it generated any results - except for Philandrier's Annotationes to Vitruvius (Philandrier, 1544).

-In this paper, a different interpretation of the letter and a hypothesis are proposed : I argue that the program led to a lot of manuscript sources and some important printed books.
-They were produced by members of an international and interdisciplinary circle active in Rome between ca. 1535 and 1555, often erroneously identified as the Accademia della Virtù.
+In this paper, a different interpretation of the letter and the hypothesis are proposed: I argue that the program led to a lot of manuscript sources and some important printed books.
+They were produced by members of an international and interdisciplinary circle active in Rome between ca. 1535 and 1555, usually identified as the Accademia della Virtù.
 It should be added that this identification is a later conjecture because the Accademia is not mentioned explicitly in Tolomei's letter.
-Though there are some personal continuities between the Accademia della Virt'und Tolomei's circle, it seems now to be more correct to use the name Accademia Romana.
-It should be kept in mind that this Accademia was not an established institution - as this designation may suggest to modern readers - but rather an informal circle or network with a large, fluctuating group of members.
+But the many personal interrelations between Tolomei's circle and the Accademia may allow us to assume that it is correct.
+It should be kept in mind that this Accademia was not an established institution - as this designation may suggest to modern readers - but rather an informal circle with a large, fluctuating group of members.

-First of all, Tolomei does not speak of a research project comprising several topics to investigate but of books to be printed : Every item in his unnumbered list is explicitly called a " libro " that was to be printed.
+First of all, Tolomei does not speak of a research project comprising several topics to investigate but of books to be printed: Every item in his unnumbered list is explicitly called a "libro" that was to be printed.
 The list is remarkably well ordered and shows a methodological approach that can be called strictly scientific in a very modern sense.
 This methodology may have its roots in the then already established model of philology, because many of the Accademia's members where philologists.

 The list contains 23 items, i.e. not, as can be read in almost every modern publication, just 20 or even less.
-If one wants to establish a definitive and normative multivolume handbook regarding all aspects of Roman architecture and rules to derive from them for a normative system, the result would be very similar to Tolomei's list :
+If one wants to establish a definitive and normative multivolume handbook regarding all aspects of Roman architecture and rules to derive from them for a normative system, the result would be very similar to Tolomei's list: